SimScaleGmbH/simscale-sdk-tutorial/tutorial/geometry_upload_and_import.rst

             body=file.read()
         )

+The CAD file for the tutorial can be downloaded from the following link:

+`Pipe Junction CAD Model <https://github.com/SimScaleGmbH/simscale-python-sdk/blob/master/examples/fixtures/pipe_junction_model_tutorial.x_t>`_

 After the request is completed, the file is available in the SimScale's cloud storage and ready to be imported into a simulation project.
 For instance, the storage is identified by an ``UUID``: